 A wedding is one of the most important events in your life, and capturing the moment is important.
 Sure, it means allocating a portion of time during your big day for the official photos of your family and friends together, but it’s worthwhile taking the time to get the photos right.
-You might also want to slope off for a couple’s photo shoot where you’ll get those more personal shots but do you really need a professional photographer?
-Here’s how you can cut the cost of your wedding by only paying for what you need and why you might want to invest in photography…
+You might also want to slope off for a couple’s photo shoot where you’ll get those more personal shots but do you really need a professional photographer or videographer?
+Here’s how you can cut the cost of your wedding by only paying for what you need in terms of photography…

 1. PRESERVE MEMORIES